resonatehq-examples/example-load-balancing-py/README.md

 Resonate handles the rest!

-You get automatic load balancing and automatic recovery for all the workers in that group.
+You get automatic service discovery, load balancing, and recovery for all the workers in that group.

 ## About this example